 São Miguel, Açores

 There’s something equally beautiful and strange in living in the Azores, right in the middle of the Atlantic.
 And by ‘living’ I mean that, for or 5 weeks, I am staying in a typical, small, stone& wood house, in the also small village of João Bom (on the west coast).
 I am volunteering for the beautiful permaculture garden of Raquel.
-I am taking the bus to Ponta Delgada, for a city break, or to Ribeira Grande.
-The west coast, with the village of Mosteiros, is at about one hour walking from the house.
+I am taking the bus to Ponta Delgada, for a city break, or to Ribeira Grande, and the west coast, with the village of Mosteiros, is at about one hour walking from the house.

 If you come here as a tourist, there are definitely many beautiful places to see.
 Still, if you come here to live – even if temporarily, as myself, you will find an amazing mix of everything you less expected – from both people and places.